Engineered Wide Plank Flooring

 Below the wear layer is the core.
 While most manufacturers utilize thin layers of plywood for the core, their products vary in how many layers, and in the quality of those layers.
 Anywhere from three to nine layers of plywood is the industry standard, but at Vermont Plank Flooring, we use 11 layers.

 Most of our competition uses regular grade plywood, which typically includes layers with flaws and voids.
 But we insist on the highest-grade Baltic birch plywood.
 Baltic birch’s solid void-free veneer layers are 1.5-millimeters thick and cross-banded, making a flatter, more balanced, and highly stable sheet.

 All of these layers are glued together.
 Most manufacturers rely on formaldehyde-based glues, which are strong, but they off-gas potentially harmful fumes.
 We use only formaldehyde-free adhesives in our engineered products because we value the health of our workers and our customers.

 What Does Vermont Plank Flooring’s Manufacturing Process Look Like?

 Great flooring, whether solid hardwood or engineered, comes from healthy and fully mature trees.
-At Vermont Plank Flooring, we only work with FSC-certified, sustainably-minded woodlot owners who patiently allow their trees to reach full maturity and select only the healthiest ones to harvest.
+At Vermont Plank Flooring, we only work with sustainably-minded woodlot owners, often with FSC-certification, who patiently allow their trees to reach full maturity and select only the healthiest ones to harvest.

 That domestic hardwood lumber is brought to our family-owned facility in southern Vermont and is ripped into wide-plank boards that meet the dimensional and grading specifications of an individual client.